DPDK/dpdk/doc/guides/prog_guide/service_cores.rst

 There are two methods to having service cores in a DPDK application, either by using the service coremask, or by dynamically adding cores using the API.
-The simpler of the two is to pass the `-s` coremask argument to EAL, which will take any cores available in the main DPDK coremask, an if the bits are also set in the service coremask the cores become service-cores instead of DPDK application lcores.
+The simpler of the two is to pass the `-s` coremask argument to EAL, which will take any cores available in the main DPDK coremask, and if the bits are also set in the service coremask the cores become service-cores instead of DPDK application lcores.